Rational motivic path spaces and Kim's relative unipotent section conjecture: Introduction

 Continuing down the left column, if we wish to define the map $f_3$ by associating to a cotorsor $P$ the torsor

 of \emph{motivic homotopy classes of paths}, we need to know that $H_t^i(P) = 0 $ for $i<0$, in other words, that $P$ is concentrated in negative (homological) degrees.
 We also need to know that $H^0_t(P) \neq 0$ (although it will not follow that every two motivic points are connected by a motivic path, since there may be no morphisms $\QQ(0) \to \Spec H^0_t(P)$).
-A conversation with Joseph Ayoub alerted us to the fact that since $X$ is affine (this assumption now being essential), we have, moreover, $H^i_t(P) = 0$ for $i>0$, so $P$ is concentrated in degree $0$.
-These four facts follow from our key theorems, the \emph{connectedness} and \emph{concentration} theorems.
+Since $X$ is affine (this assumption now being essential), we have, moreover, $H^i_t(P) = 0$ for $i>0$, so $P$ is concentrated in degree $0$.
+These four facts follow from the \emph{connectedness} and \emph{concentration} theorems.

 \begin{sthm}[Connectedness] Let $Z$ be a Dedekind scheme whose function field $K$ has characteristic zero (an open integer scheme in our applications).
 Let $X$ be a smooth scheme over $Z$ such that